chickensmitten/02_graphql_node_js/readme.md

 ## About
-- REST API: Stateless, client-independent.
+- REST API: Stateless, client-independent API for exchanging data.
-- GraphQL API: Stateless, client-independent API for exchanging data with higher query flexibility
+- GraphQL API: Stateless, client-independent API for exchanging data with **higher query flexibility**
 - API Cons.
 Require lots and lots of endpoints.
 API with params becomes hard to understand.
 - GraphQL only send a POST request even if getting data.
 The POST request contains query expression to define the data that should be returned.
 JSON object like structure